ATProtocol-Community/atprotocommunitywiki/atmosphereconf/seattle2025/feedback.md

 ## Feedback

-_Feel free to write long form feedback here and/or link to a blog post or thread you've written elsewhere _
+> Feel free to write long form feedback here and/or link to a blog post or thread you've written elsewhere.
+There's also an [articles section here](/atmosphereconf/seattle2025).
+{.is-info}

+*Write here*